Let me start by saying that I like the Green Light card.

 I have nothing against them.

-It’s an intelligent product and is much needed to help create awareness and personal financial responsibility for our kids.
+It’s an intelligent product and is much needed to help create personal financial responsibility for our kids.

-I’m a big proponent of this and I’ll provide you my Greenlight Card Review in this article.
+I’ll provide you with my Greenlight Card Review here.

 Unused Features of the Greenlight Card